 At Gamescom Opening Night Live, we were given the release date for World of Warcraft: Shadowlands.
-Finally, we can expect to play Shadowlands on October 27.
+It was originally announced that we can expect to play Shadowlands on October 27.
 However, the game was delayed indefinitely and we were unsure when we'd see it again... until now.

 World of Warcraft: Shadowlands gameplay

 One of the big changes coming to World of Warcraft: Shadowlands is its addition of Covenants, which let players pledge their allegiance to a specific group in order to be rewarded with unique armor sets, special abilities, cosmetics and more.
 The four covenants are Kyrian (angelic guardians), Necrolords (undead necromancers), Night Fae (fairies attuned with nature) and Venthyr (gothic vampires).

 One of the most exciting aspects of Covenants is that it will allow players to Soulbind specific characters within them.
 This system gives us access to new skill trees that provide a handful of special bonuses and abilities.
 These bonuses can be both combat-based or practically used within the world.
 A skill like "Travel with Boop" allows the player to increase their movement speed for a few minutes if they remain still for a long enough period of time.

 Additionally, Shadowlands will add something called Torghast, which will play similarly to a rogue-like, allowing the player to gain specific buffs as they climb higher and higher up the tower.
 For example, Death Knights can be given an ability called Toxic Accumulator, which increases the damage done from Death’s Due by 10%, and these modifiers are additive, allowing for this one, in particular, to stack up to 15 times.

 Torghast is exciting for those who want to dungeon crawl until they drop because it’s different every time a player enters.
 The novelty of each run is further kept intact by modifiers that will fundamentally change how mobs and bosses should be approached.